 - Study of fiscal institutions and fiscal rules to learn whether certain institutional structures, such as balanced-budget rules, are associated with lower structural deficits.

-Up to two fellowships will be awarded for academic year 2024-25.
-Each fellowship consists of a stipend of $95,000, reimbursement for health insurance, a travel and research allowance, and an office at the NBER.
+One fellowship will be awarded for academic year 2025-26.
+The fellowship consists of a stipend of $95,000, reimbursement for health insurance, a travel and research allowance, and an office at the NBER.
 Fellows will be expected to spend the academic year at the NBER.
 Fellowship related activities are expected to represent the fellow’s primary responsibility during the year.
-By June 15, 2024, fellows must deliver at least one research paper on long-term fiscal policy that is the result of research during the fellowship year.
+By June 15, 2025, the fellow must deliver at least one research paper on long-term fiscal policy that is the result of research during the fellowship year.

 The fellowship selection committee will be chaired by James Poterba (MIT and NBER), and will include NBER Research Associates Alan Auerbach (University of California – Berkeley), Valerie Ramey (Stanford University), and Kent Smetters (University of Pennsylvania).
-Fellows will be selected based on the committee’s assessment of their potential to make an important contribution to the understanding of long-term fiscal policy.
-Fellowship awards will be announced in January, 2024.
+The fellow will be selected based on the committee’s assessment of their potential to make an important contribution to the understanding of long-term fiscal policy.
+The fellowship recipient will be notified in January, 2025.

-Applicants must have completed their PhD in Economics by June, 2024.
+Applicants must have completed their PhD in Economics by June, 2025.
 Applications from early-career researchers who received their Ph.Ds. in earlier years are also welcome.
-NBER strongly encourages applications from groups that have historically been under-represented in the economics profession, individuals with disabilities, and veterans.
+The NBER welcomes applications from women, members of groups that have been under-represented in the economics profession, individuals with disabilities, and veterans.
 The NBER may be able to sponsor fellowship recipients for a J-1 visa under its research scholars program.

-To apply, applicants should submit a curriculum vita, a recommendation letter, and a research proposal of no more than 3 pages of text, 2 pages of tables/graphs, and 1 page of references, double-spaced, by 11.59pm (EST) on December 7, 2023.
+Applicants should submit a curriculum vitae, a recommendation letter, and a research proposal of no more than 3 pages of text, 2 pages of tables/graphs, and 1 page of references, double-spaced, by 11.59 pm EST on Thursday, December 5, 2024.